Tutorial: Running Macro

 mkpath(result_dir)

-To only view the results, we can use the following functions:
+To view the results without writing to files, use the following functions:

 get_optimal_capacity(system)